ArturoDuran90/TheOdinProject/README.md

 # TheOdinProject
-A repo created following "The Odin Project" Curriculu.
+A repo created following "The Odin Project" Course.

-This was a test with git.